-- Rehabilitation (with or without acquisition) or preservation of rental or ownership property, including permanent supportive housing and transitional housing, intended for occupancy by lower income households are eligible as well as requests for loan extension of site acquisitions loans. - The applicant must demonstrate that replacement reserves and any other non-City sources of financing are insufficient, ineligible or unavailable for use on the project.
-A detailed narrative describing the lack of other sources must be included in the application cover letter. - Rehabilitation projects must have been constructed at least 10 years ago to be eligible for rehabilitation funds. - Preservation projects must have expiring regulatory terms within the next 10 years. - Projects must be at least five units in size.
+- Eligible projects include the following: - o Long term preservation of existing regulated rental or ownership housing. - Acquisition of existing un-regulated rental or ownership housing for conversion to regulated housing. - Rehabilitation (with or without acquisition) of rental or ownership property, including permanent supportive housing, intended for occupancy by lower income households as well as requests for loan extensions of site acquisitions loans. - Projects seeking to convert their site acquisition loan to permanent financing. - The applicant must demonstrate that replacement reserves and any other non-City sources of financing are insufficient, ineligible or unavailable for use on the project.
+A detailed narrative describing the lack of other sources must be included in the application cover letter. - Rehabilitation projects must have been constructed at least 10 years ago to be eligible for rehabilitation funds. - Projects must be at least five units in size.
 Mixed use projects (containing both residential and non-residential space) are eligible.
 Generally, living space should make up the majority of the development.
-In any case, only the affordable housing portion of the project will be assisted and commercial costs need to be split out from the residential costs. - Mixed income projects.
-Only the affordable housing portion of the project will be assisted and commercial costs need to be split out from the residential costs. - Projects seeking to convert their site acquisition loan to permanent financing
+In any case, only the affordable housing portion of the project will be assisted and commercial costs need to be separated from the residential costs. - Mixed income projects: Only the affordable housing portion of the project will be assisted and commercial costs need to be separated from the residential costs.